 COASTSWEEP is part of an annual event to raise awareness and clean beaches from Boston to Bimini.
 The International Coastal Cleanup organized by Ocean Conservancy in Washington, DC, brings hundreds of thousands of volunteers to beaches, lakes, and streams worldwide to remove marine debris—trash, fishing line, and any other human-made items—and collect data on the specific types of debris being found to help identify and address the behaviors that cause the debris.

 In Massachusetts, volunteers have been pitching in to clean up stretches of beaches, marshes, seafloor, and riverbanks since 1987 as part of COASTSWEEP.
 This Massachusetts Office of Coastal Zone Management (CZM) event began with 391 volunteers who collected almost two tons of debris along 40 miles of coastline.
-The annual cleanup has grown over the years—in 2013, 2,660 volunteers cleaned 138 miles of coastline, river bank, marsh, seafloor, and lakeshore in Massachusetts—collecting more than 28 tons of debris from 118 locations.
-Check out the 2013 Cleanups Summary for details on last year's efforts, including a COASTSWEEP 2013 data sheet with a complete list of cleanups and results.
+The annual cleanup has grown over the years—in 2014, 2,845 volunteers cleaned 136 miles of coastline, river bank, marsh, seafloor, and lakeshore in Massachusetts—collecting more than 11,800 pounds of debris from 94 locations.
+Check out the COASTSWEEP 2014 data sheet for a complete list of cleanups and results.

 Curious about what volunteers find at a typical cleanup?
 Usually, more than half of the debris comes from land-based sources when litter is blown or washed directly into the ocean or into rivers, streams, and storm drains that run to the sea.
 Only about 10 percent of the marine debris comes from ocean-based activities, such as boating and fishing.
 But it all adds up to an end result of thousands of tons of trash littering the world's oceans and beaches.
 This list of the top 10 items found along the Massachusetts coast in 2013 (the latest data available) shows the typical types of debris commonly collected during COASTSWEEP.